yuqwu/Replace-Anything/README.md

 ✂️ Generate a mask using the Segment Anything Model ([SAM](https://github.com/facebookresearch/segment-anything#getting-started)) by Meta AI Research.
 SAM is able to accurately identify and isolate the specific areas of the image that you want to edit.

-🎨 Replace the specific parts of the image based on a text prompt using Diffusers library [inpaint pipeline](https://huggingface.co/docs/diffusers/main/en/api/pipelines/stable_diffusion/inpaint) by Hugging Face.
+🎨 Replace the specific parts of the image based on a text prompt using Diffusers library [Inpaint Pipeline](https://huggingface.co/docs/diffusers/main/en/api/pipelines/stable_diffusion/inpaint) by Hugging Face.
 This ensures smooth and seamless blending of the edited portions with the rest of the image, resulting in a natural and realistic final product.

 🍱 Serve the application and models with Gradio on [BentoML](https://github.com/bentoml/BentoML).